DanielMorton/ukElection/README.md

 Although the map looks like a Conservative sweep, in reality this result was barely enough for a majority.
 The maps also indirectly show population distribution, a large percentage of the English population live in the densely packed pockets of red on the map.
 London, home to one out of seven people in the UK is barely visible.

 ## 2017
 In 2017, many more contests were straight-up Conservative/Labour.
 For the first time in decades, more than 80% of the population voted for one of the two major parties.
 Surprisingly, the Conservatives also had their best results in Scotland since the 1980s, even as they lost their majority.
+UKIP vanished from first and second place entirely, while the Liberal Democrats remained strong only in the south west and remote parts of Scotland and Wales.

 ![Alt Text](https://github.com/DanielMorton/ukElection/blob/master/Winner%202017.png)
 ![Alt Text](https://github.com/DanielMorton/ukElection/blob/master/Second%202017.png)